Adiamant229/Orbital-25-NUS-Lifters/README.md

-# Foobar
+# NUS Lifters

-Foobar is a Python library for dealing with word pluralization.
+All-one-app for your gym needs in NUS

 ## Installation